TudorDan/TechInterviewWorkbook/README.md

 #### Is a struct stored on the heap or stack?

-- In C#, classes are always allocated on the heap.
-Structs are allocated on the stack, if a local function variable, or on the heap as part of a class if a class member.
+- In C#, Structs are not stored anywhere, local variables and fields are.
+- Local variables are stored on stack no matter what type (class or struct) they have.
+The difference is that a local variable of struct type stores the struct instance and a local variable of reference types stores a reference to the class instance that's stored on the heap.
+- Fields are stored in the object they belong too.
+If the object is of reference type then it's stored on the heap and so are its fields.
+If the object is of struct type then it may be stored on stack (as a local variable) or on the heap (as a field of another object).

 #### Can a struct have methods?

 - Structures can have methods, fields, indexers, properties, operator methods, and events.
-Structures can have defined constructors, but not destructors.
-However, you cannot define a default constructor for a structure.
+- You can't declare a parameterless constructor.
+Every structure type already provides an implicit parameterless constructor that produces the default value of the type.
+- A structure type can't inherit from other class or structure type and it can't be the base of a class.
+However, a structure type can implement interfaces.

 #### Can DateTimes be null?